Who is Professional Credit Service?

 Should I contact or pay Professional Credit Service?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Professional Credit Service for millions of clients nationwide.
+The most effective way to deal with Professional Credit Service is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Professional Credit Service on behalf of their clients.

 Will Professional Credit Service sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Professional Credit Service again.

 Professional Credit Service Complaints